Diaphteiros/landscaper/docs/usage/Blueprints.md

 The imports are described as a list of import declarations in the blueprint top-level field `imports`.
 An import declaration has the following fields:
 - **`name`** *string*
-  Identfier for the import parameter.
+  Identifier for the import parameter.
 Can be used in the templating to access the actual import value provided by the installation.
 - **`type`** *type*
   The type of the import as described above.
   For backward compatibility, the `type` field is currently optional for *data* and *target* imports, but it is strongly recommended to specify it for each import declaration.